 It’s important to understand union organizing laws, too.
 The first aspect you must understand is that your employees have the right to unionize.
 The Taft-Hartley Act and the National Labor Relations Act, companies can’t discriminate against employees who want to join a union.
 This means you can’t directly interfere with the process in any way.
 A common example of illegal interference is offering higher wages to employees who choose not to unionize, for instance.
 You can’t keep your employees from wearing union buttons, either.
 Some organizers may go as far as performing what’s called “salting,” or taking a job with the intention of organizing the company’s worker.
 While salting can be a nuisance and appear cunning, it’s not against the law.

 Tips for Handling Union Organizing

 While organizing can seem overwhelming and even inevitable, it’s not impossible to avoid.
 The key is to be proactive.
 Here are a few tips to keep in mind:

 Be Transparent.
 It’s important to be honest and upfront with your employees.
-Many employees might even find themselves asking, “what is a union?” and “why would I want to participate in organizing?”
-Have an open-door policy with your employees to help answer all of their questions.
+Have an open-door policy with them.
 Additionally, ensure that your employees have all the information they need to make an informed decision before electing to unionize.
 This will require that you prepare material for the campaign, such as video content that accompanies the text and communicates what is actually involved in being part of a union, including any disadvantages and financial impact it can have on them, such as membership dues.